ianhaggerty/backbone-sails/docs/0.1/tutorial/Syncing.md

 });
 ```

 Fetching over ajax, however, doesn't subscribe the client to server side changes on the records fetched.
-Backbone.Sails (by default) will 'fire back' a socket request to subscribe the records fetched over ajax.
+Backbone.Sails (by default) will send another socket request, when the socket connects, to subscribe the records initially fetched over ajax.

 ```javascript
 messages.fetch().then(function() {